 7. The simplest Life is Still Complex

 So, even if we could actually climb Mount Impossible and miraculously produce a simple protein molecule by pure chance, we still have not produced life.
 Life in its simplest form requires a fantastic array of irreducibly complex, and interlocking machinery to function.
 Scientists now know that their simplest theoretical first life form had to contain between 250-600 genes to function and self-replicate.
-We are talking here of about half a million nucleotides or base pairs housing vast amounts of information, duplicating this information for reproduction, transferring this information to amino acid chains, turning them into functional proteins inside membrane enclosed safe space, self-reproduction, and doing it all with energy obtained from outside itself.
-To get to this point consider the following simultaneous accidental assembly requirements as the bare minimum for that organism:
+We are talking here of about half a million nucleotides or base pairs housing vast amounts of information, duplicating this information for reproduction, transferring this information to amino acid chains, turning them into functional proteins inside an enclosed safe space, self-reproduction, and doing it all with energy obtained from outside itself.
+To get to this point consider the following essential simultaneous and accidental assembly requirements as the bare minimum for that organism:

 - The self-assembly of boundary membranes

 - The self-formation of energy capturing abilities by this boundary

 - The self-creation of DNA, RNA and all the hundreds of proteins used to process them

 - The introduction of pores into the membrane for respiration and access to resources

 - The self-generation of production systems to allow proteins to be assembled